dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/howto-secrets.md

 ## Calling the secrets API from your code

-Once you have a secret store set up, call Dapr to get the secrets from your application code.
+Once you have a secret store, call Dapr to get the secrets from your application code.
 Below are code examples that leverage Dapr SDKs for retrieving a secret.

 {{< tabs Dotnet Java Python Go Javascript>}}